Clicky Skip to Content

 • Ensure a tight seal is around your refrigerator door.

 • Raise your thermostat to 78 degrees in summer.
-You’ll save 5 percent on cooling costs for each degree upward.
+You'll save 5 percent on cooling costs for each degree upward

 • Replace old worn-out cookware.
 Flat-bottomed cookware offers better contact with heating

-elements, and likely uses less energy.
+elements, and likely requires less energy.

 FPL free online resources include